 Legal recognition of non-binary gender

-16 countries and territories legally recognize non-binary or third gender identities.
+16 countries legally recognize non-binary or third gender identities.

 Legal recognition of non-binary gender